 The Art Institute of Indianapolis’ blog states that lighting can also have a similar effect by creating drama and ambiance.
 Since lamps and light fixtures are relatively cheap, it can be an affordable way to add interest and the appearance of more space.

 5. Declutter — Then Declutter Some More

-Clutter not only takes up precious space, but makes the space that you do have feel smaller.
-Find an organization system that works for you and put things away when you are not using them.
+Clutter not only takes up precious space, but it makes the space that you do have feel smaller.
+Find an organization system that works for you, and put things away when you are not using them.
 “We tend to collect things, which is important because these objects remind us of happy memories.
 It’s about only keeping the things that make you feel happy, but remembering that there is a limit to the amount of things you can hold onto,” says Vo.

-While these tricks can help you make the most of your space — the right way to make a place feel like home is to let your own personality and style shine through.
+While these tricks can help you make the most of your space, the right way to make a place feel like home is to let your own personality and style shine through.
 Don’t let yourself feel held back by the smaller space.
-Putting unique touches on your décor can help you to create a home or apartment you love to come home to — regardless of the size.
+Putting unique touches on your decor can help you to create a home or apartment you love to come home to — regardless of the size.

 Allstate presents: How to make the most of your small space.

 Here’s a few ways you can make the most of your cozy abode.

 First, repurpose rooms.
 Get creative so each area can be used multiple ways.